jmil/Bioe421_521-MicrocontrollerApplications/Lab_01--RaspberryPiConfig/Lab01_A--GettingStartedWithRaspberryPi.md

 #####Raspberry Pi is a complete computer system under $40.
 It uses a processor similar to what is found in many smartphones: a Broadcom BCM2836 with a 900 MHz quad-core ARM Cortex-A7: https://en.wikipedia.org/wiki/ARM_Cortex-A7.
 It can run many OSs and is perfect for lightweight input/output tasks.
 Raspberry Pi's low cost and extremely low power usage (600 mA, 3 W) make it a perfect choice for always-on internet-connected computing.
 It also has a rudimentary graphics card allowing us to run a full graphical user interface, which we will do later in the semester.

+####Hardware: We supply a complete Raspberry Pi, power cable, video cable, keyboard and mouse.
+We will utilize the computer displays already available at OEDK Computing Classroom and disconnect the desktop Windows PCs from those monitors to work with Raspberry Pi.

 ####Raspberry Pi, like many microcontrollers, are sensitive to static.
 Avoid charging yourself up with static as it could damage your device (not usually a huge problem in Houston, but be careful).
 Let's get started.

 1. Plug in the Keyboard and Mouse to the Raspberry Pi